frontendmentorio/expenses-chart-component/README.md

 You can use any tools you like to help you complete the challenge.
 So if you've got something you'd like to practice, feel free to give it a go.

+We provide the data for the chart in a local `data.json` file.
+So you can use that to dynamically add the bars if you choose.

 Your users should be able to:

 - View the bar chart and hover over the individual bars to see the correct amounts for each day
 - See the current day’s bar highlighted in a different colour to the other bars
 - View the optimal layout for the content depending on their device’s screen size
 - See hover states for all interactive elements on the page
-- **Bonus**: Use the JSON data file provided to dynamically size the bars on the chart
+- **Bonus**: Use the JSON data file provided to size the bars on the chart dynamically

 Want some support on the challenge?
 [Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.